Evergreen: Efficient Claim Verification for Semantic Aggregates: Citations as Provenance

-\textbf{Nested Claims.} A nested claim composes an outer quantifier over groups with an inner claim per group. \system\ first evaluates each group's inner claim, producing per-group provenance tokens following the semantics of the inner claim type.
-The outer quantifier then combines these per-group token sets following its provenance semantics.
-For example, if the claim $\forall \group_i \exists_{\ge 2} \tuple \in \group_i : \formula(\tuple)$ is true, the provenance is the union of two positive tokens per group.
-If the claim is false, the provenance is the first failing group's tokens, which shows that fewer than two tuples in that group satisfy $\formula$.
+\textbf{Nested Claims.} A nested claim composes an outer quantifier over groups with an inner claim per group.
+Such claims are already supported by the \emph{inductive} interpretation rules. \system\ first evaluates each group's inner claim, producing per-group provenance tokens following the semantics of the inner claim type.
+The outer quantifier then combines these per-group tokens following its provenance semantics.
+For example, if the claim $\forall \group \in \groups : (\exists_{\ge 2} \tuple \in \group : \formula(\tuple))$ is true, the provenance is the product of two positive tokens per group.
+Otherwise, the provenance is the first failing group's tokens, showing that fewer than two of its tuples satisfy $\formula$.